ankitpati/etc/README.md

 # `/etc/`

-My personal `/etc/` files for Ubuntu.
+My personal `/etc/`.
 Customise each file before use.